AIGA Nebraska is committed to moving diversity and inclusion to the forefront of our conversations. Join us.

 Because the field of design is overwhelmingly caucasian (93 percent, in fact), we know that we are probably missing the mark in how we communicate with the diverse world at large.
 It reaches much further than just racial demographics; diversity speaks to so many forms of cultural, religious, socio-economic, geographical, age, educational differences, and the list goes on.

 AIGA Nebraska recognizes the need for for all of us to venture beyond the familiar.
-Join us on Thursday, February 23 for a presentation by Carlos Estrada an information designer at Herman Miller, a Stand-up Comedian and champion of inclusivity in the workplace.
-Come spend the evening with us.
+In February 2017, AIGA Nebraska hosted a presentation by Carlos Estrada, an information designer at Herman Miller, stand-up comedian, and champion of inclusivity in the workplace.

 With our recently implemented Diversity & Inclusion Initiative, AIGA Nebraska seeks to reach out to these underrepresented communities and bring them into the fold.
 Through better community engagement, we have an opportunity to listen, learn and accept feedback to help us do our jobs better.
 And by making diversity and inclusion a goal for our creative workforce, we enhance our ability to get our message to a wider audience.